-One by one, I reluctantly cancelled all our trips this summer, from a coastal resort weekend to a San Francisco road trip to a flight to Southeast Alaska.
+One by one, I reluctantly canceled all our trips this summer, from a coastal resort weekend to a San Francisco road trip to a flight to Southeast Alaska.
 There was one that I kept on the calendar, though, a car camping trip in the Oregon Cascades.
 While the thought of camping during COVID-19 left us with some concerns and did not feel like much of a vacation when all the precaution was taken in, when I told the kids we were going camping, they brightened.
 My son even started packing months in advance.

 Leaving your home and traveling anywhere during a pandemic, even with the best planning, poses risk.
 Intermingling with others outside of your immediate family, clearly, also involves risk.
-If you are risk averse you must remain within your own home and within your own family at all times.
-That said, considering the options still on the table, car camping is considered a relatively low risk activity.
+If you are risk-averse you must remain within your own home and within your own family at all times.
+That said, considering the options still on the table, car camping is considered a relatively low-risk activity.
 Within our circle of friends and family members, most people we know are expanding their “pods” as well as their radius, because they are finding it essential to their mental and physical health.
-Fresh air, exercise, and a change of scene have been game changers for us in terms of navigating this new normal in a positive way.
+Fresh air, exercise, and a change of scene have been game-changers for us in terms of navigating this new normal positively.